 This condition needs to be treated right away.

 Volvulus is more common in older, inactive people and those who live in care homes.
 Other things that may raise the risk are:

-Symptoms may include:
+Symptoms may be:

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.

 American College of Surgeons